richardmleggett/al2tex/docs/usage/usage.rst

 Filtering
 ----------

 The user can filter alignments using the ``-filter`` option.
-This will cause al2tex to ignore all alignments with length less than 0.5% of the reference contig size.
+This will cause alvis to ignore all alignments with length less than 0.5% of the reference contig size.
 (Note, this option is currently only used by the alignment diagram.)

-When using the ``-chimera`` option, al2tex will display only those alignments that it thinks could be a chimera.
+When using the ``-chimera`` option, alvis will display only those alignments that it thinks could be a chimera.

 .. image:: images/chimera_example.png